Nikeshbajaj/SignalAnalysis/dsp101/index.md

 Some more examples are here: Stocks price of a company changing over the time, your daily expendature, electricity consuption of your house.
 * **Physical:** Air pressure recorded over time on a single point a(t), vibrations of machine or a system v(t), motion of an object in 3-dimensional world over a time, p(x,y,z,t).
 * **Electrical:** Voltage v(t)/current I(t) variation in a circuit.
-* **Biological:** Human body also exhibit eletrical properties: At cellular level - membrane potentials (voltage difference between in and out of a cell), firing rate of nueros in brain,
+* **Biological:** Human body also exhibit eletrical properties: At cellular level - membrane potentials (voltage difference between in and out of a cell), firing rate of nueros in the brain.
+Blood sugar over a time.
+* **Chemical:** Release/absorbtion of an energy, reaction time, strength of a bond, they all can vary over time.

+Above all examples and phenomenon are measured and/or recorded in one way or another.
+The measurement/recording of these quantities should be continuation in any one (at least) dimention (time, space, or any one).
+Notice the word - ***Variation*** in the quantity, that could be capture only if measurement is done more than once and continuation over at least one dimention.
+Measurement, voltage for example, at a signal point in time does not qualify it to be a sigal.
+Continuation over a dimention, does not define frequency of recording, such as 1 recording per second, per micro second, per month, or per year.
+There is a funny line I used to say "Computer science people call it data, and Electrical Engineers call it signal".
+However there is a catch, not all data are signal.
+For example, a table of data, where values are not varying over any dimension are not signal.
+They are again a single measurements of respective quantities.

+## Variation

 ## Frequency representation